jaraco/cssutils/README.txt

         - CSSPrimitiveValue (showing the primitive value type and value)

     - BUGFIX (minor): removed debug output in CSSStyleDeclaration
+    - FEATURE: The MediaList constructor can now be passed a list of media types.

 0.9.2b3 070804
     - FEATURE: Script ``cssparse`` handles more than one file at a time now (patch from Issue #6 by Walter Dörwald)